-- 1. The student must complete an application form for entry into the program. - 2.
-The student must be a high school graduate or have completed a GED.
+- 1. The applicant must complete an application form for entry into the program. - 2.
+The applicant must be a high school graduate or have completed a GED.
 This must be verified by an official transcript or GED transcript. - 3.
-The student must achieve an acceptable score on the nursing admissions entrance test. - 4.
-The student must submit three (3) letters of reference prior to the interview date.
+The applicant must achieve an acceptable score on the nursing admissions entrance test. - 4.
+The applicant must submit three (3) letters of reference prior to the interview date.
 The letters of reference should be sent to the Vocational Nursing Program Director from teachers, professors, or past employers.
 Letters of reference should not be obtained from friends or relatives and should not be hand delivered. - 5.
-The student must demonstrate qualifications and an aptitude that are acceptable. - 6.
+The applicant must complete a qualified background check. - 6.
+The applicant student must demonstrate qualifications and an aptitude that are acceptable. - 7.
 Applicants must participate in a personal interview with the selection committee.

-Clarendon College maintains an open admission policy; however, the number of nursing students that can be accepted is limited by the Texas Board of Nurse Examiners and the availability of clinical instruction facilities.
+Clarendon College maintains an open admission policy; however, the number of nursing students that can be accepted is limited by the availability of clinical instruction facilities.
 Since there are often more applicants for the nursing program than spaces available, applications for the nursing program may be screened by a selection committee.
 Students may be recommended for admission to the nursing program by the selection committee.
 Clarendon College reserves the right to refuse admission to the nursing program to any applicant whose application is deemed unsatisfactory.